 This topic examines some of challenges for rural and remote places in Australia, including Indigenous communities.
+Learning will include:

 - Ageing of and declining population

-- Loss services
+- Loss of services

 - Limited employment and educational opportunities

 - Economic and health disadvantages.

 Challenges for urban places in Australia